marco262/my_wiki/data/dnd/general/conditions.md

 * A slowed creature's speed is halved.
 * The creature has disadvantage on Dexterity saving throws.
+* The creature can only take a bonus action or an action on their turn.
 * The creature can't take reactions.

+## Staggered

+*Source: Homebrew*

+* A staggered creature can only take a bonus action or an action on their turn.

 ## Stunned